dmfs/gver/README.md

 ## Issue trackers

 gver can determine the type of change by checking the issues referred to in the commit message.
-At present, it supports two issue trackers
-GitHub and Gitea.
+At present, it supports two issue trackers, GitHub and Gitea.

 ### GitHub

-If your tickets are tracked at GitHub you can determine the type of change from the labels of an issue.
+If your tickets are tracked at GitHub, you can determine the type of change from the labels of an issue.
 First you configure gver to check issues on GitHub:

 ```groovy